 Services in this article may not be included in every Funraise plan.

-In many cases, you can migrate your recurring donation subscriptions to Funraise from another platform.
+This article covers the process to migrate active recurring subscriptions to Funraise.
+You can migrate your recurring donation subscriptions to Funraise from another platform in many cases, but not all.
+Our ability to migrate subscription data is dependant on your previous system and payment processor.
 The process will require coordination between us, you, and your external platform.

-To get started with a recurring subscription migration, contact your technical engineer at the Funraise Service Desk.
-We'll help you the entire way.
+To get started with a recurring subscription migration, contact us at our Service Desk.

 The process requires two key data sets

-- Subscription details: Information about the supporter, amounts, frequency, payment date, etc. for each subscription.
-You will export this data from your previous platform and send it to Funraise.
-We will provide a template file for this data.
+Subscription details: Information about the supporter, amounts, frequency, payment date, etc. for each subscription.
+You will export this data from your previous platform and enter it into a template Google Sheet that we provide.

 Contact your payment service to let them know that you want to start the process of migrating your recurring subscriptions.

-- For other services, reach out to your previous payment support representative with the message:
+For other services, reach out to your previous payment support representative with this message:

 I would like to export all my recurring payment methods to Spreedly, a PCI level 1 payment vault.
 You can find their AOC and latest scan here: https://spreedly.com/pci